johnasp/johnaspinall.co.uk/_posts/portfolio/2013-03-07-kiddicare-forms.md

 caption: Front-End Dev
 ---

-#### Overview

-The client was developing a mobile application for it's e-commerce store and I was tasked with designing the front end login and registration forms.
+<strong>Front end developer</strong> building the web view login and registration forms used on the Kiddicare iOS and Android apps.

 This was only a small piece of work but was quite a useful exercise learning nonetheless, as this was a standalone piece of code to write, it allowed me to put the new SASS and Compass framework skills I had been learning, into practice.